Satisfactory Academic Progress

 USMLE and Academic Progress

 • Students must pass the USMLE Step 1 within three attempts to be eligible to continue in the MD program.
-A student who fails the third USMLE Step 1 attempt will be dismissed.
+A student who fails the third USMLE Step 1 attempt will be eligible for dismissal.
+(For details see the USMLE Board Exams Policy).

 • Students must pass the USMLE Step 2CK as specified in the UCSF SOM USMLE Policy [3] to make satisfactory academic progress.
 If this exam is not passed within the maximum number of attempts, the student is not making satisfactory academic progress.
 A student who has not passed Step 2CK by the expected graduation date but has completed all other graduation requirements will not be eligible for financial aid.

-• Requirements to pass licensing examinations may be waived/altered at the discretion of the Committee on Curriculum and Educational Policy (CCEP) if national public health emergencies or other crisis impacts the national board’s ability to administer licensing examinations.
-Any change will follow the Liaison Committee of Medical Education’s accreditation requirements.
+• Curricular requirements to pass licensing examinations may be waived/altered at the discretion of the Committee on Curriculum and Educational Policy (CCEP) if national public health emergencies or other crisis impacts the national board’s ability to administer licensing examinations.
+Any change will follow the Liaison Committee on Medical Education’s accreditation requirements.

 Maximum Time Frame and Pace